 Proof of TS/SCI clearance eligibility (letter from SSO).

-Minimum of 5 years commissioned service (YCS).
+Applicants must have a minimum of 5 years of commissioned service (YCS).

 Candidates should be within 18 months of PRD to be accepted as a FAO.